Global Studies 10 Course Syllabus

 Mr. Wawrowski

-Averages for this course are calculated by Power Grade software and each grade is given a weight or value.
+Averages for this course are calculated by E-class a grading program.
+Each grade is given a weight or value.
 These weights are used to determine quarter averages.

 The final course average is broken done as follows: